Whyiest/Juice-Shop-Write-up/3-stars/deluxe_fraud.md

 **Difficulty:** ⭐⭐⭐ (3/6)

 The "Deluxe Fraud" challenge involves manipulating the web application to obtain a Deluxe Membership without proper payment.
-This challenge tests participants' skills in identifying and exploiting vulnerabilities related to payment and authorization mechanisms.
+This challenge tests skills in identifying and exploiting vulnerabilities related to payment and authorization mechanisms.

 ## Tools Used